Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips for Database Education

-\textbf{US 2: Impact of different distance components.} Lastly, we explore the impact of different distance components on alternative plan preferences.
-We consider various combinations of distance components ($x$ axis in Figures~\ref{fig:Q1Q3}(g) and~\ref{fig:Q1Q3}(h)).
-For each combination, the distance components are of equal weight.
-These combinations were hidden from the learners to mitigate any bias.
-We choose 3 \textsc{sql} queries and ask the participants to mark and order the top-5 alternative plans (from 50 plans returned by \textsc{arena} under each settings) that they most want to see for each query.
-We then compare the user-marked list of plans in each case with the results returned by \textsc{arena}.\eat{ Since \textsc{b-tips} and \textsc{i-tips} are two different modes of exploration, we have adopted different evaluation indicators for these two cases.} For \textsc{b-tips}, we determine whether the returned result set contains the alternative plans that users expect to see and the number of such plans.
+\textbf{US 2: Impact of different distance components.} We explore the impact of different distance components on \textsc{aqp} preferences.
+We consider various combinations of distance components ($x$ axis in Fig.~\ref{fig:Q1Q3}(f) and~\ref{fig:Q1Q3}(g)).
+For each combination, the distance components are equal in weight.
+These combinations were hidden from the students to mitigate any bias.
+We choose 3 \textsc{sql} queries and ask participants to mark and order the top-5 \textsc{aqp}s (from 50 plans returned by our algorithms in each setting) that they most want to see for each query.
+Note that we fix $k=50$ here for readability; the system supports larger $k$ and we observe similar trends.
+We then compare the user-marked list of plans in each case with the results returned by the \textsc{tips} algorithms.\eat{ Since \textsc{b-tips} and \textsc{i-tips} are two different modes of exploration, we have adopted different evaluation indicators for these two cases.} For \textsc{b-tips}, we determine whether the returned result contains the alternative plans that users expect to see and the number of such plans.
 We do not consider the order in which these plans appear.
-Therefore, we use the \textit{Mean P@k (k=5)}~\cite{mcf2010metric} to measure similarity. \textsc{i-tips}, on the other hand, returns alternative plans iteratively.
-The order of appearance is an important factor here.
+Therefore, we use \textit{Mean P@k (k=5)}~\cite{mcf2010metric} to measure similarity. \textsc{i-tips}, on the other hand, returns \textsc{aqp}s iteratively.
+The order of appearance is important.
 Therefore, for \textsc{i-tips}, we use the \textit{MAP@K (k=5)}~\cite{mcf2010metric}.\eat{ \textit{P@k} represents the precision for top-k elements in the answer. \textit{Mean P@k} represents the mean of the \textit{P@k} for all the queries and in our experiment, it represents the mean of 3 \textsc{sql} queries. \textit{AP@k} represents the mean of \textit{P@i for i=1,...,k}.
 Finally, \textit{MAP@k} represents the mean of \textit{AP@k} for all the queries.}